 Open-ended assignments#

-In Homework 1 and the Final Project, you will pick your own dataset(s).
+In Homework 1, Homework 4, and the Final Project, you will pick your own dataset(s).
+For each:

 Use at least one dataset that you aren’t familiar with.